 Following the success of Alfredo in 2020, Freddie didn’t take much time off — steadily handing out guest verses on Aziz Gibson’s “Hate to Say It” and Meechy Darko’s “On GOD” this past year.
 Prior to these features, he shared “Black Illuminati” with Jadakiss and “Gang Signs” alongside ScHoolboy Q in 2021.

 Music isn’t the only thing Freddie’s been working on lately.
 When he wasn’t on the mic or wrapping up his album, Gibbs transitioned to acting — landing his first few roles in the Peacock comedy Bust Down and the direct-to-streaming film Down with the King.
-Looking to drop a potential R&B album after SSS, Gibbs’ cards are on the table and all he has to do now is go all-in once the casino floor opens up on September 30th.
+Looking to drop a potential R&B album after SSS, Gibbs’ cards are on the table and he’s gone all in.

 Check out “Too Much” by Freddie Gibbs featuring Moneybagg Yo below!